shpml/fundamentals/08_chapter/04_lesson.md

     * AND (<code>&&</code>) also takes in two boolean arguments; however, it will only evaluate as `true` if both of the arguments are `true`; otherwise, it will evaluate to `false`.

 ### Test Yourself
 Can you predict what will the results of these operations will be?
-Check your answers against the console in repl.it.
+Check your answers against the console in JS Bin.
 * <code>true && false;</code>
 * <code>45 % 6;</code>
 * <code>8 === 8.0;</code>